Flowers for Zora

 If one imagines a spirit-matter continuum with spirit at the top and matter at the bottom, then the journey proceeds from that high, topmost place all the way through to the lowest place before it reverses itself, ultimately completing what has been from the very beginning a return trip home.
 Along the way, everything touched by the energy of spirit is pushed to its furthest growth and potential -- wherever it is on its own spirit-matter path. . .
 Whatever or whoever embarks on this journey is always on the eventual way up even headed down.
 And this process is at work at every level, in each little experience or relationship, each lifetime (175).

-The continuum that Hull speaks of is circular, not linear.
-It is only in a circle that we could be simultaneously headed up and down:
+Hull’s continuum is circular, not linear; it is only in a circle that we could be simultaneously headed up and down:

 With Hull’s conception of the continuum having spirit at the top and matter at the bottom, the above image is what that spirit-matter continuum would look like.
 However, in the vein of the Kongo cosmogram, I have imagined the spirit-matter continuum in the following way:

-Through conversation with my sister-friend, Sara Makeba, I have gained greater understanding of the ways that white supremacy, patriarchy, and capitalism rely on the myth of linearity, lending credence to the fact that none of these oppressive systems are based on anything in nature.
+Through conversation with my sister-friend, Sara Makeba, I have gained greater understanding of the ways that white supremacy, patriarchy, and capitalism rely on the myth of linearity, lending credence to my belief that none of these oppressive systems are based on anything in nature.
 And so, as Hurston so aptly put it, I turn away with a dull wonder at why they were even created.
 Sara sent me a voice note with her theory that embracing nonlinear time makes a good case for ethical non-monogamy.
-She says that patriarchy, which we both believe to be the foundation of rigid monogamy and relationship models, goes hand-in-hand with the concept of linear time because it is only a belief in linearity that could lead one to the fallacy that we’re able to control time or anything and anyone outside of ourselves.
+She says that patriarchy, the foundation of rigid monogamy and relationship models, goes hand-in-hand with the concept of linear time.
+It is only a belief in linearity that could lead one to the fallacy that we’re able to control time or anything and anyone outside of ourselves.
 Expecting relationship permanence and considering all relationships that don’t last forever as failures are manifestations of this linear time fallacy.

-So it is that recognizing and embracing our nonlinearity would diminish these notions of permanence and control.
-Rather than seeking long-term partnerships and one partner for the rest of our lives, we would instead seek aligned partnerships and be okay with releasing those partnerships when they are no longer aligned.
-We would not insist on a patriarchal monogamous relationship model as the only correct model because we would acknowledge how expansive we are.
-We would recognize that our love and care is not scarce and doesn’t have to be reserved for one person at a time until the end of time, but instead we could express our abundance and participate in as many aligned relationships as we want to and for however long they feel aligned (Daise).
+So it is that recognizing and embracing our nonlinearity helps diminish these notions of permanence and control.
+Rather than seeking long-term monogamous partnership for the sake of longevity and monogamy, we might consider aligned partnerships and be okay with releasing what isn’t aligned.
+We might not insist on a patriarchal monogamous relationship model that is antithetical to how expansive we are.
+We might recognize that our love and care is not scarce and doesn’t have to be reserved for one person at a time until the end of time.
+We might express our abundance and participate in as many aligned relationships as we want to and for however long they feel aligned (Daise).

-These oppressive systems have been and still are about the shape of God and time and life.
+Oppressive systems have been and still are ideological and psychological warfare about the shape of God, time, and life.
 But we know.
-We can look to any ancient and indigenous philosophies to see that nonlinearity is the way and the truth.
-And we can just look outside and inside.
-We can look inside of ourselves to see that we are nonlinear.
-The recognition of this nonlinearity is the recognition of what Octavia Butler taught us: that God is change (3).
+We can look to ancient and indigenous philosophies to see that nonlinearity is the way and the truth, and we can look inside of ourselves to see that we are nonlinear.
+Acknowledging nonlinearity is heeding the wisdom Octavia Butler shared with us: God is change (3).
 Change is ongoing, and therefore so are we.
-Hurston found this ongoingness in our folklore.
-The beauty and genius of oral tradition is its dynamism.
-It is not static and therefore can become that which it needs to be in any given moment.
-Tethers to the past don’t imply a fixed quality, but rather a generative source from which present and future can flow while simultaneously itself being transformed by the present and future versions.
+Hurston located this ongoingness in our folklore.
+The beauty and genius of oral tradition is the dynamism that allows stories to become what they need to be in any given moment.
+Tethers to the past don’t imply a fixed quality, but rather a generative source from which present and future flow.
+Conversely, the present and future shape and transform the past.
 The trickster is at once Elegba, Anansi, Brer Rabbit, the Signifyin’ Monkey, and High John the Conqueror.
 As Hurston eloquently states, “Negro folklore is not a thing of the past.
 It is still in the making.
 Its great variety shows the adaptability of the black man: nothing is too old or too new, domestic or foreign, high or low, for his use.
 God and the Devil are paired. . .”
 (84).

-The stories our elders tells us are not without purpose nor are they fixed in time.
-When I’ve sat on the porch and listened to my Grandma and Papa speaking to me, and when I used to visit or call my godfather and hear what he had to tell me, I’ve always known that in the stories were revelations about their lived experiences that are applicable to me.
+The stories our elders tell us are not without purpose nor fixed in time.
+When I’ve sat on the porch with my Grandma and Papa, and when I used to visit or call my godfather, I’ve always known that their stories held revelations about their lived experiences that are relevant to me.
 And the story is never linear.
 There are tangents and nuggets of wisdom woven throughout that I would miss if I were trying to hear it in a linear way.
 Listening to Black elders’ stories is fine-tuning one’s ear to the curvature, angularity, spiritual-material reciprocity, and ever-flowing change of life.
 If I were listening in a linear way, I’d only hear what they went through and not what they went around.
 In linearity, I’d miss the perspective and the pairing of God and the Devil.
-I’d miss the divination in their words, their on, with, and in time messages for me directly from Spirit.
-I’d miss them telling me the ways that Spirit is intertwined with their material lives, and the ways that they themselves are expressing God and time and change.
+I’d miss the divination in their words; their on, with, and in time messages for me directly from Spirit.
+I’d miss them telling me the ways that Spirit is intertwined with their material lives and the ways that they themselves are expressing God, time, and change.
 I’d miss the fact that my life flows from theirs.
 That’s a ton of wisdom to miss.
 I am grateful to Hurston for making it clear that we are nonlinear and ongoing.
 I am grateful for an expansive Blackness.

 The presence of rhythm and lack of symmetry are paradoxical, but there they are.
 Both are present to a marked degree.
 There is always rhythm, but it is the rhythm of segments.
 Each unit has a rhythm of its own, but when the whole is assembled it is lacking in symmetry.
 But easily workable to a Negro who is accustomed to the break in going from one part to another, so that he adjusts himself to the new tempo (84).

-I think about rhythm consciousness a lot with respect to Black life, particularly the lives of ancestors and those of us in the present, existing in hostile environments characterized by ways of being that are oppositional to natural rhythms.
+I think about rhythm consciousness with respect to Black life, particularly the lives of ancestors and those of us in the present, existing in hostile environments characterized by ontologies that oppose natural rhythms.
 Whether it is heart beat, amniotic sac, menstrual cycle, ocean tides, lunar cycle, seasons, or day and night, rhythm is ever-present, and there are many rhythms at once.
 What happens when the abrupt and unexpected changes occur?
 We improvise.
 We find a pocket of time in which our improvisation can fit.
 We create a new rhythm.
 And in that new rhythm, we find the pockets of time in which more improvisation occurs.
 We are constantly adjusting ourselves to new tempos and new rhythms.
 We are constantly moving with a continuous flow even with the break in the rhythm.

 In neo-traditional West African drum and dance, one of the features of the music and movement is the break, the drummed cue to change.
-A skilled drummer knows what pocket of time to jump into to play the break without disrupting the rhythm, knows how to use a break to adjust the rhythm should it need to be faster or slower, knows how to use a break to transition from one rhythm to the next.
-A skilled dancer knows how to change her movement when she hears the break, knows that a break is coming even if she can’t anticipate when, knows how to improvise her movement in the rhythm, knows that her ability to improvise depends on having a firm grasp of the rhythm and being able to find the pocket where the improv can go.
+A skilled drummer knows what pocket of time to jump into to play the break without disrupting the rhythm and knows how to use to adjust tempo and to transition.
+A skilled dancer knows how to change her movement when she hears the break and knows that a break is coming even if she can’t anticipate when.
+She knows how to improvise in the rhythm, and her ability to improvise depends on having a firm grasp of the rhythm and the pocket.
 Drummer and dancer communicate with one another.
-It can be either of them adjusting the tempo, challenging the other to find the pocket and bring something new.
+Either can adjust the tempo or challenge the other to find the pocket and bring something new.
 And it all happens continuously, no disruptions, just flow and deep listening.

-It’s the improvisation that allows the asymmetry to emerge.
+Improvisation allows the asymmetry to emerge.
 What is Black living but the continuous flux of rhythm and improvisation?
 Our history is rhythm in segments.
 Our distinct identities across the Diaspora are rhythm in segments.
-Our survival has always depended on being in the rhythm, being able to improvise and find the rhythm, being able to improvise and create a new rhythm.
+Our survival has always depended on being in the rhythm, improvising, and creating a new rhythm.
 We do so by time traveling, by reaching across and through time for the tools necessary to maintain and adjust.
 Our travel is the evidence of our nonlinearity.

-Black American music and dance serve as prime examples of our use of these technologies because they indicate the high level of Black folks’ attunement to the shape of God.
-Not lines, but curves, ways around the limitations and flowing with the changes.
-Not lines, but angles, ways of seeing the multiplicity and turning it into a whole.
-Transculturation, not assimilation, maintaining the rhythm and adapting to new rhythms with improvisation, making something new with what’s available.
+Music and dance originating within Black American culture exemplifies our use of these technologies and indicates our high level of attunement to the shape of God.
+Not lines, but curves: ways around the limitations and flowing with the changes.
+Not lines, but angles: ways of seeing the multiplicity and turning it into a whole.
+Not assimilation, but transculturation: maintaining the rhythm and adapting to new rhythms with improvisation, making something new with what’s available.
 We did that with the spirituals and the gospel, the blues and the jazz, the soul and the funk, the R&B, the hip-hop, and the trap.
 We did that with the Ring Shout and the Juba, the Cakewalk and the Lindy Hop, the Charleston and the Twist, the Wop and the Running Man, the Chicken Head and the Pool Palace, and every Crank Dat, line dance, and steppin song you can imagine.
-In the community circles and on the concert stages, our music and dances are a testament to us knowing rhythm and improvisation to be two sides of the same coin.
+In the community circles and on the concert stages, Black music and dance are a testament to us knowing rhythm and improvisation to be two sides of the same coin.
 The one does not exist without the other.

-And from the adaptability necessary to keep rhythm and improvisation in balance also flows the arts of originality and mimicry, also two sides of the same coin.
-That adaptability is a core element of the transculturation process and marked quality of Black life, society, culture, and expression.
-It is that adaptability which allowed our ancestors to bring Africa to America, adopt elements of European and indigenous American cultures, create a distinct identity, and transform American culture itself.
-It is the exchange and re-exchange implicit to our ways of being and expressing that have allowed us to fine-tune the arts of originality and mimicry, both creative endeavors, and recognize the connection of their flux with the balance of rhythm and improv.
+And from the adaptability necessary to keep rhythm and improvisation in balance also flows the arts of originality and mimicry, again two sides of the same coin.
+Adaptability is a core element of the transculturation process and a marked quality of Black life, society, culture, and expression.
+Adaptability allowed our ancestors to bring Africa to America, adopt elements of white and indigenous American cultures, create a distinct identity, and transform American culture itself.
+The exchange and re-exchange implicit to our ways of being and expressing have allowed us to fine-tune the arts of originality and mimicry and recognize their flux in the balance of rhythm and improv.

 On originality, Hurston writes: